 The agency will continue, however, to process new petitions, applications and correspondence while services that do not involve in-person contact with the public remain operational.
 Emergency services will be provided for limited situations.

-In an effort to protect our employees and communities, on March 18 we temporarily suspended providing in-person services at all of our offices.
+In an effort to slow the spread of COVID-19, we have temporarily suspended in-person services at all of our offices.
 Our field offices, asylum offices & application support centers will remain temporarily closed until on or after June 4. https://t.co/f3nrbkGBal pic.twitter.com/aMJ4ActWr7

-DOJ EOIR (Immigration Courts): on March 15, 2020, the EOIR first announced the postponement of master calendar hearings for all non-detained individuals previously scheduled for March 16, 2020 to April 10, 2020.
-In a later publication, the office announced on Twitter that, starting March 18, 2020, all non-detained hearings will be postponed.
-On March 30, the EOIR announced that hearings in the cases of non-detained individuals are postponed through May 1.
+DOJ EOIR (Immigration Courts): On April 21, 2020, the EOIR announced postponement of hearings in the cases of non-detained individuals through May 15.
 The status of each local court may be checked online.
 The EOIR has also tweeted a notice that “The case info hotline [1-800-898-7180] and online application may not be updated for cases postponed due to operational changes during the pandemic.
 Information will be updated upon issuance of a new hearing notice.
 Court documents remain the official source of info.”